Randal Louis Trujillo Profile Photo

 1952 - 2026

-His adventurous spirit led him to Mexico City, where he was one of twenty-five pastors serving a congregation of more than 10,000 at Amistad Cristiana.
+After graduating from CFNI bible college his adventurous spirit led him to Mexico City, where he was one of twenty-five pastors serving a congregation of more than 10,000 people at Amistad Cristiana.
 During his time there, he was mentored by Dr. Idillio Pardillo, learning the language and embracing the culture.
-At Amistad Cristiana Randy also served on the worship team and ministered in various prisons, as well as to children living on the streets.
+At Amistad Cristiana Randy also served on the worship team and ministered in various prisons, as well as sharing his music and love of Jesus to children living on the streets.
 He faithfully led youth groups on mission trips to Romania, Costa Rica, and throughout surrounding areas of Mexico.
+He poured his joy and spirit into the lives of young people and encouraged them in their faith.

-Randy also dedicated his time to coaching his daughter Dominique's softball team.
-Under his leadership, the team achieved victory at the Mexico Junior Olympics, earning the gold medal.
+Randy also dedicated his time to coaching a girls softball team, supporting his daughter Dominique, who played on the team.
+Under his leadership, the team achieved an incredible victory at the Mexico Junior Olympics, earning the Gold medal.

 More than anything, Randy loved being with his grandchildren and watching his granddaughter Esperanza grow in her passion for swimming.
-Faithfully attending all of her competitions and offering encouragement and knowledge to help her achieve her dreams.
+Faithfully attending all of her competitions with unwavering support, encouraging her to work hard to achieve her dreams.

-Randy was preceded in death by Luis and Betty Trujillo; his mother, Janie Thomas; his sister, Louise Archebeque; his brothers, Dave Blanco, Steve Trujillo, and Jimmy Trujillo; his cousins, Michael and Manuel Cordova; and his in-laws, Roy and Dolores Duran, Ruby Duran (Chavez), Daniel Duran, Antoinette Duran, and Roy Jr. Duran.
+Randy was preceded in death by Luis and Betty Trujillo; his mother, Janie Thomas, his sister, Louise Archebeque; his brothers, Dave Blanco, Steve Trujillo, and Jimmy Trujillo, nephew Ben Wheeler; his cousins, Michael and Manuel Cordova; and his in-laws, Roy and Dolores Duran, Ruby Duran (Chavez), Daniel Duran, Antoinette Duran, and Roy Jr. Duran.

 May Randy's memory bring comfort to his family and friends and inspire others to live lives of service and love.
 He will be remembered for his laughter, humor, and above all, his deep love for the Lord, his family, and community.